 - 2 carrots, chopped (or 12 or so of the organic small cut-up carrots)

 When these are done (only takes a few minutes), drain the noodles and then mix them along with the veggies and the chicken together in that big pot.
 (Or serve the chicken and veggies over top of the pasta.)
-Time it so you're ready to start dishing it up and eat right then because it's especially good when it's hot.
-(By now Kent is home and he and our older kids are getting the table set, pouring the milk, getting our vitamins out, maybe cutting up some fruit to go with it, etc.)
+Time it so you're ready to start dishing it up and eat right then because we especially love this Yakisoba recipe when when it's hot.

 Now sit down to a nice dinner with your loved ones.
 Share “high points” and “low points” or have everyone tell what they were thankful for that day.
 Hopefully no one will have to rush off anywhere like we did after dinner tonight, and instead you can do something fun and relaxing. 🙂